emberjs/guides/source/object-model/enumerables.md

-In Ember.js, an Enumerable is any object that contains a number of child objects, and which allows you to work with those children using the [Ember.Enumerable](http://emberjs.com/api/classes/Ember.Enumerable.html) API.
-The most common Enumerable in the majority of apps is the native JavaScript array, which Ember.js extends to conform to the Enumerable interface.
+In Ember.js, an enumerable is any object that contains a number of child objects, and which allows you to work with those children using the [Ember.Enumerable](http://emberjs.com/api/classes/Ember.Enumerable.html) API.
+The most common enumerable in the majority of apps is the native JavaScript array, which Ember.js extends to conform to the enumerable interface.

 By providing a standardized interface for dealing with enumerables, Ember.js allows you to completely change the way your underlying data is stored without having to modify the other parts of your application that access it.

-The Enumerable API follows ECMAScript specifications as much as possible.
+The enumerable API follows ECMAScript specifications as much as possible.
 This minimizes incompatibility with other libraries, and allows Ember.js to use the native browser implementations in arrays where available.